LeonardoSpi/erl_assignment1/Readme.md

 ![](architecture.jpg)

 The main node is **robot_controller** which works as a FSM.
-The controller asks to the goal_server for random positions to acquire in the ros stage environment.
+The controller asks to the **goal_server** for random positions to acquire in the ros stage environment.
 The request is a bool while the response from the server comes as a couple of float describing x and y positions.
 The idea is to simulate the player of cluedo reaching different rooms to find hints, in this case the rooms are exploited as random positions.
-In the meanwhile, as the hints_server is starts, it generats a random association between hints and IDs.
+Once a goal is reached, the robot_controller retrives an hint from the **hints_server**.

 ### Building from source